SioKCronin/website/content/Oloid.md

 indepdent practice of mind to undersand and document an existence in a social vacuum.
-My movement practice, born of a desire to control my body and thereby escape it, yet now has been repurposed to create the opportunity for a deeply embodied experience of livin.
-And then my conceptual abstraction practices in engineering which now call me to connect my embodied creativity to a my technical formalism that I might better help those who are suffering.
+My movement practice, born of a desire to control my body and thereby escape it, yet now has been repurposed to create the opportunity for a deeply embodied experience of living.
+And then my conceptual abstraction practices in engineering which now call me to connect my embodied creativity to my technical formalism.
 What a delightful confluence of lineages.

 I started today feeling nervous about whether I would find a practice I could bring back home with me, but here I am finding it on day 1, no